cobrateam/flask-mongoalchemy/docs/index.rst

     $ cd flask-mongoalchemy
     $ [sudo] python setup.py develop

-Make sure you have MongoDB installed for use it.
+Make sure you have MongoDB installed to use it.

 Usage
 -----

 It is very easy and fun to use Flask-MongoAlchemy to proxy between Python and MongoDB.

-All you have to do is to create an MongoAlchemy object and use this to declare documents.
-Here a complete example:
+All you have to do is create an MongoAlchemy object and use it to declare documents.
+Here is a complete example:

 ::